chevere/docs/introduction/status.md

 # Status

-The Chevere project status is on **pre-release** and it can be safely used in production systems.
+The Chevere project is **production ready** and it can be safely used in production systems.

-During pre-release, Chevere releases are tagged as `0.x.y`, where increments on `x` denote API changes.
+Chevere releases are tagged as `0.x.y`, where increments on `x` denote API changes.

 ## Get notified